-Greenlink will consist of two converter stations, each located close to the Great Island substation in County Wexford and Pembroke substation in Pembrokeshire.
+Greenlink will consist of two converter stations. each located close to the Great Island substation in County Wexford and Pembroke substation in Pembrokeshire.
 The converter stations will be connected by two high voltage direct current (HVDC) cables under the Irish Sea.
 A converter station converts electricity from Alternating Current (AC) to Direct Current (DC) and vice versa.

-- DC electricity is typically used for the transmission of electricity over long distances because it has lower losses, negligible heating effects and is therefore suitable to be buried underground.
+DC electricity is typically used for the transmission of electricity over long distances because it has lower losses, negligible heating effects and is therefore suitable to be buried underground.
 Accordingly, there will be no overhead lines between the two converter stations.
-Onshore the cables will be buried underground and offshore the cables will be buried in the seabed or laid on the seabed with protection, if burial is not practicable. - Constructing and commissioning an interconnector requires the completion of a thorough programme of environmental and technical assessment to ensure that the final interconnector design fully considers the environment in which it is built.
-The Greenlink interconnector is planned for commissioning in 2023. - The project will require planning permission in Ireland and in Wales.
+Onshore the cables will be buried underground and offshore the cables will be buried in the seabed or laid on the seabed with protection, if burial is not practicable.

+Constructing and commissioning an interconnector requires the completion of a thorough programme of environmental and technical assessment to ensure that the final interconnector design fully considers the environment in which it is built.
+The Greenlink interconnector is planned for commissioning in 2023.